Qraft

 Static QR code cons:

-• Changing content requires recreating the QR code
+• Changing content requires recreating the QR code and replacing printed materials

 • No scan analytics available